dask/dask-jobqueue/docs/index.rst

     $ jupyter notebook --no-browser --ip=x.x.x.x --port=8888

-Use SSH tunneling on your local machine to access the notebook
+Use SSH tunneling on your local machine to access the notebook.

 .. code-block:: bash